yyyuechen/AI-Omics-for-Cancer-Regulatory-Gene-Identification/README.md

 Validates the final selected gene signature using logistic regression, nomogram, calibration, DCA, ROC analysis, and SHAP-based model interpretation.

+### 09_Molecular_docking_analysis

+Validates the potential binding interactions between AFB1 and the aforementioned core genes.

 ## Recommended execution order

 Run the scripts in the following order: